kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ## Conclusion

-When our experiment has grouped data and heterogeneity, we can increase our statistical power by applying the standard panel data models from our econometrics training.[^3] The familiar fixed effects model can help or hurt significantly.
+When our experiment has grouped data and heterogeneity, we can increase our statistical power by applying the standard panel data models from our econometrics training.[[^3]] The familiar fixed effects model can help or hurt significantly.
 To understand that we developed simulations and intuition about the key factors: group size and degree of heterogeneity.
 We also saw that the random effects model automatically adapts based on those factors, in effect, making the choice for us.

+This post only scratches the surface of these types of models.
+Practitioners should use simulations with realistic data-generating processes inspired by their data, rather than the stylized, toy processes here.
+We also made simplifications, for example, choosing a constant additive treatment effect rather than a heterogeneous treatment effect (that could also be correlated with the heterogeneity in intercepts!).
+Finally, we also ignored the complicated matter of estimating of standard errors.
+These matters are left to future posts.

 [^1]: By "correct" we mean that they give us consistent estimates of the treatment effect.

+[^9]: A comprehensive reference for these models is *Econometric Analysis of Cross Section and Panel Data, Second Edition* (2010) by Jeffrey M. Wooldridge.
+See also *An Introduction to Classical Econometric Theory* (2000) by Paul A. Ruud for more depth on random effects.

+## Notes

+[^10]: It may be surprising that adjusting the heterogeneity has no effect on the pooled OLS estimator.
+Adding variation *should* increase the variance of the estimator.
+However, since this is a linear probability model that combined residual variance in constant.
+Adjusting the heterogeneity simply apportions variance between the individual effects and the indiosyncratic effects.

+[^11]: The formula for $$\hat{\omega}$$ is simplified for presentation by assuming $$T_i=T$$, i.e., that all persons visited the same number of times (a balanced panel).

 [^2]: We report relative efficiency because in this case it makes the pattern easier to see than reporting the raw standard errors.

 [^3]: In other contexts these models are called hierarchical models or multilevel models.